 Priority: In any project, there are required deliverables and nice-to-haves.
 Track which is which to protect your project from scope creep.
 For example, you may want to make note of which components have the longest lead times or highest monetary value so your team knows to pay special attention to them.

 Potential alternatives: If there’s flexibility regarding a component or part, include potential alternatives in case the original isn’t available.

 Revision level: Listing the revision level for your BOM—or a way to identify how many times your BOM has been reviewed and revised— will help stakeholders quickly understand the changes these requirements have undergone.
 This is typically a simple R1, R2, R3, etc listed at the top of the BOM.

-Download our bill of materials template to effectively manage the fine details and components of your next project.
-This is a dynamic document that you can use to ensure your entire team is aware of what’s required to complete an accurate, high-quality finished product.Free bill of materials template
+Alternatively, create a dynamic project that you can use to ensure your entire team is aware of what’s required to complete an accurate, high-quality finished product.Create a bill of materials template

 A bill of materials is an extensive document that will require significant time and attention.
 An effective BOM can improve team communication, collaboration, workflows, and inventory management.
 Here are a few general best practices to follow to ensure your BOM is accurate and effective.